-The water Bethesda purchases from the City of Ft.
+Bethesda Water also purchases water from the City of Ft.
+Worth.
+The City of Ft.
 Worth provides surface water from the Tarrant County Regional Water District reservoir.

 Contaminants that may be present in source water include:

 - Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.